CSV Import

 | Single-select | One option chosen from a list | 0 |

 Structured answer types (everything except Free Text) are stored directly without LLM processing and cost 0 credits.
-Free Text answers are processed by the AI analysis pipeline and cost 1 credit per respondent.
+Free Text answers are processed by the AI analysis pipeline and use credits based on the amount of text processed.

 Downloading the survey template